Public transport in South Yorkshire

 Public transport in South Yorkshire, England mainly consists of three modes: bus, tram and train.
 Passengers can switch between these modes of transport at various interchanges operated by the South Yorkshire Combined Mayoral Authority (under the passenger-facing brand Travel South Yorkshire).

 Ticketing

-Single-modal tickets
+Single-operator tickets

-On buses and trams, single and multi-trip tickets can be purchased on-board.
+On buses and trams, single and multi-trip tickets can be purchased on-board from the bus driver or tram conductor.
 These are usually only valid for travel with the same operator.
+Each operator also sells mobile tickets via their respective apps.

 At the start of 2023, a £2 single fare cap was introduced on buses and trams as part of a nationwide scheme to combat the cost of living crisis.
 In November 2023 the tram fare cap was raised to £2.80, and on 1 January 2025, the bus fare cap was increased to £3 in line with the national fare cap scheme.
 Tram fares also increased again.

+Since 1 January 2026, single tram fares have been capped at £3.

-Multi-modal tickets
+Multi-operator tickets

-Travel South Yorkshire sells a range of multi-modal tickets on behalf of the public transport operators of South Yorkshire, including city-wide or countywide Travelmaster tickets.
-These are generally in the form of smart card tickets and can be used with any operator within the valid area.
+TravelMaster is an organisation operated by the major transport operators within South Yorkshire, and sells a range of multi-modal tickets valid either within Sheffield or the whole county.
+Tickets can typically be used across any operator in the valid area.

+Most tickets require a smartcard to use, which can be purchased online, or alongside the ticket at some locations.
+Concessionary smartcards are available for young people, giving them discounts on most tickets.

+1, 7 and 28-day tickets can be purchased online, on the TravelMaster app, at many bus interchanges and at Payzone outlets within South Yorkshire.
+1-day and 7-day tickets can also be purchased on board trams and buses (with some restrictions when using contactless payments).